Suryakant-Bharti/Important-Java-Concepts/_moreReadMe/coding/README.md

 - [ ] 	Check If It Is a Straight Line
 - [ ] 	Cells with Odd Values in a Matrix
 - [ ] 	Shift 2D Grid
+- [ ] 	Minimum Time Visiting All Points